Ministries & Resources

-Senior Adult Ministry (S.A.M.): This ministry is led by Karl Shank, a member at Central Baptist Church in Livingston.
-His phone number is 936-328-1571.
+Senior Adult Ministry (S.A.M.): This ministry is led by Eddie Brown, a member at Calvary Baptist Church in Lufkin.
+His phone number is 936-634-6674.
 This ministry is designed to provide fellowship and outreach opportunities to adults, age 50 +.
 Events are scheduled the second Monday of every other month.
 See the Events Page for a list of events.
 Every church is encouraged to elect a representative to serve on the S.A.M.
 Council to plan events.

 Evangelism Block Party Trailer:

 The Evangelism Block Party Trailer is a tool which makes it easier for churches to attract a crowd of people for an event.
 It has been used at churches, in store parking lots, fire departments and recreational facilities.
 It is available to our churches to use at their outreach events.
 Fred Smith is the Evangelism Director of the association and provides training on how to use the trailer.
 A representative from a church must take the training in order for the church to use the trailer.
-To reserve the trailer you must call Cynthia at Calvary Baptist Church at 936-634-6674.
-To request training you must call Fred Smith at 936-676-6624.
+To reserve the trailer or to request training you must call Cynthia at Calvary Baptist Church at 936-634-6674.

 Periodically the association assists or sponsors outreach events.
-Call Fred Smith if your church needs help with outreach.
+Call Dr. Parks if your church needs help with outreach.